Govern access for external users in entitlement management

 If the policy settings include an expiration date, then later when the access package assignment for the external user expires, the external user's access rights from that access package are removed.

-Depending on the lifecycle of external users settings, when the external user no longer has any access package assignments, the external user is blocked from signing in and the guest user account is removed from your directory.
+Depending on the lifecycle of external users settings, when the external user no longer has any access package assignments, the external user will be blocked from signing in, and the external user account will be removed from your directory.

 Settings for external users